 Sherard A. Tatum

 Dr Tatum has dedicated his career to the reconstruction of children and adults with deformities of the face, head and neck.
 He did his undergraduate work at Rollins College in Winters Park, Florida, USA.
-He earned his medical degree at the University of South Florida, College of Medicine in Tampa, Florida.
-He continued on to his residency in general surgery and otolaryngology at the Eastern Virginia Medical School in Norfolk, Virginia.
+He earned his medical degree at the University of South Florida, College of Medicine in Tampa, Florida, USA.
+He continued on to his residency in general surgery and otolaryngology at the Eastern Virginia Medical School in Norfolk, Virginia, USA.
 After his residency training, he went on to complete two fellowship years, one in craniomaxillofacial surgery at the University of Eppendorf in Hamburg, Germany; and one in facial plastic and reconstructive surgery at the University of California Davis Medical Center in Sacramento, USA.
 He is Board Certified in both Otolaryngology and Facial Plastic and Reconstructive Surgery.

 He specializes in cleft lip and cleft palate repair, orthognathic surgery, correction of craniosynostosis, and craniofacial syndromes such as Crouzon syndrome, Treacher Collins syndrome, Velo-cardio-facial syndrome, Pierre Robin sequence and many others.
 He also performs trauma repair and microsurgical reconstruction.
+He has been honored by Best Doctors in America, Patient's Choice, and America's Top Plastic Surgeons.

 Dr Tatum has taken his expertise overseas to help children in Ekaterinaburg, Russia; Linyi, China; Ecuador; El Salvador, and most recently Ho Chi Min City and Hanoi, Vietnam.
-He has also traveled to Zagreb, Croatia to do reconstructive work on those injured by the war and others.
+He has also traveled to Zagrab, Croatia to do reconstructive work on those injured by the war and others.
 He has received service awards from the Onondaga County Medical Society and the American Academy of Facial Plastic and Reconstructive Surgery for this work.